xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 ## Execute Test Cases with Jira Integration
 ### Import BDD custom field from Jira Cloud

-Besides importing BDD feature files for Jira Cloud integration, you can also import the BDD custom fields to Katalon Studio.
+From Katalon Studio version 7.8.0 onwards, for Jira Cloud integration, you can also import the BDD custom fields to Katalon Studio when importing BDD feature files.
 To learn more about adding BDD custom fields in Jira via Katlon BDD, you can refer to this document here: [Install and Use Katalon BDD custom field in Jira Cloud](https://docs.katalon.com/katalon-studio/docs/BDD-field-jira-cloud.html#prerequisites).

 Follow these steps: